DeterminateSystems/bootspec-secureboot/rfc.md

 be terse, avoiding redundancy even at the cost of clarity.
 -->

-The proposed bootloader specification document takes the form of a JSON document with a filename `boot.v#.json`, where `#` is the current major version number, (referred to henceforth as `boot.json`) and the contents:
+The proposed bootloader specification takes the form of a JSON document with a filename `boot.v#.json`, where `#` is the current major version number, (referred to as `boot.json` from this point onwards) and the contents:

 - `init` (build-time)
   - The path to the generation's stage 2 init